catenax-ng/product-onboarding/README.md

 ## Kubernetes / Argocd related Parts

-In `cluster` folder are all available clusters, in the `cluster/<clustername>/kustomization.yaml` we describe which product is deployed on the each cluster with the decleared permission level for the product on the target cluster.
+The `cluster` folder contains all available clusters, in the `cluster/<clustername>/kustomization.yaml` we describe on which cluster the products with the declared permissions are deployed.

 For each product based on their permissions on the clusters we declare the following Kubernetes cluster ressources.